jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 8/Analysis-Design/readme.md

 *Figure 1: Flowchart of Sleep Analyzer System* <br>

-The flowchart represents a sleep analyzer system that assists users in tracking and analyzing their sleep patterns.
+The flowchart represents a sleep analyzer system that assists users in tracking and analyzing their sleep patterns. <br>
 The program begins by printing instructions and prompting the user to enter their name.
-It then asks the user to input various sleep data, including the date, total time in bed, sleep duration, light sleep duration, deep sleep duration, and REM sleep duration.
-It then enters a loop where the user can decide to add more data collected from different data or stop entering more data.
+It then asks the user to <br>
+input various sleep data, including the date, total time in bed, sleep duration, light sleep duration, deep sleep <br>
+duration, and REM sleep duration.
+It then enters a loop where the user can decide to add more data collected from <br>
+different data or stop entering more data.
 After collecting each set of data, the program adds it to the user's sleep records. <br>

 Once the data collection phase is complete, the program generates a sleep report summarizing the data entered.
+It then <br>
-It then proceeds to analyze the sleep cycles and assess sleep quality based on the recorded information.
-Finally, the program generates an improvement plan, offering suggestions to enhance the user's sleep quality.
-The program concludes by displaying these suggestions and terminating the execution.
+proceeds to analyze the sleep cycles and assess sleep quality based on the recorded information.
+Finally, the program <br>
+generates an improvement plan, offering suggestions to enhance the user's sleep quality.
+The program concludes by <br>
+displaying these suggestions and terminating the execution.

 # Section B : Problem Analysis